OPEN-NEXT/wp2.2_dev/README.md

 A [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is required because the Python scripts will use it for GitHub API queries.
 Future versions may make this optional if none of the repositories passed to the data-miner `osmine` are hosted on GitHub.

 Currently, the code is set up to be run from source and has been tested on updated versions of GNU/Linux operating systems including [Red Hat Enterprise Linux](https://redhat.com/en/technologies/linux-platforms/enterprise-linux) 8.3 and [Debian](https://www.debian.org/) 10.
-While effort has been made to keep the Python scripts platform-agnostic, they have not been tested under other operating systems such as [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derivatives, [Apple macOS](https://www.apple.com/macos/) or [Microsoft Windows](https://www.microsoft.com/windows/).
+While effort has been made to keep the Python scripts platform-agnostic, they have not been tested under other operating systems such as [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)-derivatives, [Apple macOS](https://www.apple.com/macos/) or [Microsoft Windows](https://www.microsoft.com/windows/) as they are rarely used for hosting code such as this.
 Viewing and interacting with the user-facing dashboard `osdash` has been tested with the [Mozilla Firefox](https://www.mozilla.org/firefox/) 85 web browser.

 With the tools [`git`](https://git-scm.com/) and [`pip`](https://pip.pypa.io/) installed, run the following commands in a terminal session to retrieve the latest version of this repository and prepare it for development and running locally (usually for testing):